Skip to content

 Domestic and family violence is a terrible fact of Australian life, affecting many thousands of people every year.

-The type of harmful behaviour that can be encompassed by this sort of violence includes physical intimidation of one person by another, including hitting or pushing them, as well as sexual, emotional, psychological and even financial abuse.
+The type of harmful behaviour that can be encompassed by this sort of violence includes:

 Controlling or coercing behaviour – restricting who another person communicates with, humiliating and belittling them, and determining how, when and where they spend money are all species of domestic and family violence.